back to Blog

 Pro Forma Invoice

-A preliminary invoice issued before shipping.
+A preliminary invoice issued before shipping that outlines estimated charges.

 Purchase Order (PO)